Providing a restorative environment, indoors and outdoors for the environmentally sensitive individual and their care givers.

 providing living environments conducive to the restoration of body and soul.

-providing a retreat for those suffering from the impact of modern day building practices with environments free of volatile organic compounds and other harmful substances.
+providing a retreat for those suffering from the impact of modern day building practices with environments low in volatile organic compounds and other harmful substances.

 understanding the extent and minutia of reactivity in the environmentally sensitive individual.